jollymonsterstudio/UnrealProps/README.md

 ### [Prop 02 - Physics Constraints](https://github.com/jollymonsterstudio/UnrealProps/tree/master/Props02)

-You can find more details here: TBD
+You can find more details here: http://jollymonsterstudio.com/2019/02/08/unreal-c-props-part-two-physics-constraints-bonus-attack-modifiers-in-c/

-You can find the associated video tutorial here: TBD
+You can find the associated video tutorial here: https://youtu.be/KZoa6_Kt1Os

 Hope this helps, Thanks.